floorplan/floorplan-react/README.md

 ###### Code styling and linting
 For this we simply chose to use the practices defined by create react app.
 We let prettier fix code on commit and eslint warn us of broken javascript.

-##### Button.stories.jsx
+##### Button.mdx
-This file is rendered by `storybook` and is a create environment for developing comonents in isolation.
-We have also included two addons.
-One is `info` it auto generates documentation to help other developers quickly see the api with out any help.
-One can also extend the documentation via mark down.
-The other addon we include is `knobs`.
-We have found it very helpful to lets developers easily play with the props to see the other states rather then make a story for all teh different states.

-> We used to use story shots but found that the combonation of `info` and `storyshots` is not very helpful.
+This file is rendered by `docz` and is a great environment for developing components in isolation and creating documentation.
+We used to use storybook.
+They are great but seem to be more complicated and we wanted something easy to use and for others to contribute easily to documentation.

 ##### Button.specs.jsx